 The Company's directors and officers may serve as directors and/or officers, or may be associated with, other reporting companies, or have significant shareholdings in other public companies.
 To the extent that such other companies may participate in business or asset acquisitions, dispositions or ventures in which the Company may participate, the directors and officers of the Company may have a conflict of interest in negotiating and concluding terms respecting the transaction.
-If a conflict of interest arises, the Company will follow the provisions of the Canada Business
+If a conflict of interest arises, the Company will follow the provisions of the Canada Business Corporations Act dealing with conflict of interest.
+These provisions state that where a director has such a conflict, that director must, at a meeting of the Company's directors, disclose his or her interest and refrain from voting on the matter unless otherwise permitted by the Corporations Act.
+In accordance with the federal laws of Canada, the directors and officers of the Company are required to act honestly, in good faith, and in the best interests of the Company.

-Management's discussion and analysis for the period ended March 31, 2022
+Management's discussion and analysis for the period ended June 30, 2022